tldr-pages/tldr/pages/common/glow.md

 `glow`

-- Render a markdown file to the terminal:
+- Render a Markdown file to the terminal:

 `glow {{path/to/file}}`

-- View a markdown file using a paginator:
+- View a Markdown file using a paginator:

 `glow -p {{path/to/file}}`